moskytw/mosql/docs/result.rst

 The :py:class:`mosql.result.Model` works well without any other library, but it is better to cooperate with a library which conforms the `Python DB API 2.0`_, such as `Psycopg <http://initd.org/psycopg/>`_ (for PostgreSQL) or `MySQLdb <http://sourceforge.net/projects/mysql-python/>`_ (for MySQL).

-This tutorial has three section:
+This tutorial has three sections:

 1. `The Pure SQL`_ introduces how to use a library conformed `Python DB API 2.0` and the advantages of using :py:class:`~mosql.result.Model`.
 2. `Group the Result Set`_ explains the basic configuration of using :py:class:`~mosql.result.Model`.